-Exchange bidding, also known as Exchange Bidding in Dynamic Allocation (EBDA), is a server-side unified auction where ad exchanges and SSPs compete with Google Ad Exchange to win impressions.
-Exchange bidding was Google’s response to header bidding and the need to reduce the complexity of header bidding.
+Exchange bidding, also known as Exchange Bidding in Dynamic Allocation (EBDA), is a server-side unified auction.
+It’s where ad exchanges and SSPs compete with Google Ad Exchange to win impressions.
+This was Google’s response to header bidding and the need to reduce the complexity of header bidding.

 Prior to switching to a first-price auction, Google Ad Exchange had the “last look” at all impressions and would have an opportunity to place the last bid.
-With last look, Google could essentially out-bid advertisers of an impression by a very small margin which wasn’t particularly liked by many publishers.
-Google’s introduction of exchange bidding allows other exchanges and SSPs to compete with Google Ad Exchange in a unified auction creating an equal playing field.
+With last look, Google could essentially out-bid advertisers of an impression by a very small margin.
+This wasn’t particularly liked by many publishers.
+Google’s introduction of exchange bidding allows other exchanges and SSPs to compete with Google Ad Exchange in a unified auction.
+Thus, creating an equal playing field.

 What’s the process of exchange bidding?